National Heartworm Prevention Month

 Feline Urinary Disorders

-What’s New (and Old) in the Management of Feline Urinary Disorders What is FIC?
+What is FIC?
 Feline Idiopathic Cystitis just means inflammation of the urinary bladder due to an unknown cause.
 Years ago this was often called FLUTD ( Feline Lower Urinary Tract Disease).
-FLUTD is now reserved for the set of symptoms including inappropriate urination, straining…
+FLUTD is now reserved for the set of symptoms including inappropriate urination, straining to urinate, painful urination, etc. This can include urinary stones or…

 Read More